dwatson62/daryls_palace/README.md

 Users can register and sign in/out.
 Player balance starts at £100 and can be used across both games.
 The balance gets updated with every hand/round played.
 The blackjack game now has a computer playing, who is a serious player and follows basic strategy perfectly.

-Unit tests are working correctly.
-I have not been able to test user logins, and due to each game requiring a login beforehand this means that protractor tests are currently broken.

 ## Installation

 From the command line: